World Health Day: Farmers Lead the Way

-The message is a part of World Health Day, celebrated each year on April 7 to mark the 1948 founding of the Organisation mondiale de la santé, an agency of the United Nations that tries to promote public health.
+The message is a part of World Health Day, celebrated each year on April 7 to mark the 1948 founding of the World Health Organization, an agency of the United Nations that tries to promote public health.

 So allow me to modify the words of the video: Human health depends on the health of our planet’s soil, and its health depends on us.